banzaicloud/koperator-docs/docs/ssl.md

 ## Using Kafka ACLs with SSL

 > Note: The Kafka operator provides only basic ACL support.
-For a more complete and robust solution, consider using the [Supertubes](https://banzaicloud.com/products/supertubes/) product.
+For a more complete and robust solution, consider using the [Streaming Data Manager](https://banzaicloud.com/products/supertubes/) product.
 > {{< include-headless "kafka-operator-supertubes-intro.md" >}}

 If you choose not to enable ACLs for your kafka cluster, you may still use the `KafkaUser` resource to create new certificates for your applications.